ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

   - Update VI-9 according to [1000 instances of nixpkgs](https://discourse.nixos.org/t/1000-instances-of-nixpkgs/17347), create all nixpkgs instances globally in `flake.nix` to avoid this problem.
 - 2023/5/21
   - Complete the section "Overlays".
   - Remove the section "IX.
-Nix Packaging", which may be moved to a separate article in the future.
+Nix Packaging", which may be moved to a separate post in the future.
   - Add an example of installing programs via flakes at section VI-4.

 ## 0. Why Nix